MLB's snail-paced lockout talks to resume with union offer

 NEW YORK (AP) — Locked out baseball players plan to make a counteroffer to management on Monday, 11 days after clubs gave the union a proposal when the snail-paced negotiations resumed following a 42-day break.

-The players’ association asked Major League Baseball on Thursday to schedule the negotiating session.
+The players’ association asked Major League Baseball on Thursday to schedule the negotiating session, which is to take place in-person.

 There is dwindling time to reach an agreement in time for spring training to start as scheduled on Feb.
 16.

-When owners made their new proposal on Jan.
+When owners made their new proposal during a video meeting on Jan.
 13, players reacted coolly and said they would contact MLB when they were ready to respond.

 Baseball’s ninth work stoppage, its first since 1995, started Dec.
-2 following the expiration of a five-year labor contract that left players unhappy.
+2 following the expiration of a five-year labor contract.

-The sides differ on luxury tax thresholds and rates, arbitration eligibility, revenue-sharing level, postseason size, amateur draft changes and other ways to address the union’s allegation of improper service time manipulation by clubs.
+Unhappy with a 4% drop in payrolls to 2015 levels, players have asked for significant change that includes more liberalized free agency and salary arbitration eligibility.

+Six seasons of major league service have been required for free agency since 1976.
+Salary arbitration eligibility since 2013 has been three seasons plus the top 22% by service time of players with at least two years but less than three years.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports